 Generating co-expression networks from diverse transcriptional data

-The co-expression network is a key component of our approach as it provides the functional relationships that allow us to identify functionally coherent subsets of GWAS-implicated genes.
+A co-expression network that is derived from the spatiotemporal context that generates the phenotypic variation subjected to GWAS is a key component of our approach.
+A well matched coexpression network will describe functional relationships that thread together coherent subsets of GWAS-implicated genes.
 We and others have previously shown that co-expression networks generated from expression data derived from different contexts capture different functional information (Robert J. Schaefer, Briskine, Springer & Myers 2014).
-For example, experiments will target changes in gene expression stemming from environmental conditions, developmental and organ based variation, or variation that arises from population and ecological dynamics (see (Schaefer et al. 2016) for review).
-For many species, already published data contains enough experimental accessions (i.e. samples, tissues, conditions, etc.) to build networks from all of these different types of expression experiments.
+For example, experiments measuring changes in gene expression can explore environmental adaptation, developmental and organ based variation, or variation in expression that arises from population and ecological dynamics (see (Schaefer et al. 2016) for review).
+For some species and experiment types, published data contains enough experimental accessions (i.e. samples, tissues, conditions, etc.) to build networks from all of these different types of expression experiments.
 We reasoned that these different sources of expression profiles likely have a strong impact on the utility of the co-expression network for interpreting genetic variation captured by GWAS.
 Using this rationale, we constructed several different co-expression networks independently, and assessed the ability of each to produce high-confidence discoveries using our Camoco framework.

 All datasets used here were generated from whole-genome RNA-Seq analysis, although Camoco could also be applied to microarray derived expression data.
 The first dataset (ZmPAN hereafter) targeted expression variation that exists between diverse maize accessions, built from whole-seedling transcriptomes on a panel of 503 diverse maize inbred lines from a previously published dataset (Hirsch et al. 2014).
 Briefly, Hirsch et al. chose these lines to represent major heterotic groups within the US, sweet corns, pop corns, and exotic maize lines while seedling tissue was chosen to due to the number of tissues which could be represented.
 The second dataset (ZmSAM hereafter) examined genotypic variation of different tissues and across developmental time points.
 Whole genome RNA-Seq transcriptome profiles from 76 different diverse tissues and developmental time points in the maize reference accession, B73, were used to build a second gene co-expression network using a publically available dataset (Stelpflug et al. 2015).
-Finally, a third dataset (ZmRoot hereafter) was generated as part of the ionomics GWAS research program and represents genotypic variation existing within a single organ.
+Finally, we created a third dataset (ZmRoot hereafter) as part of the ionomics GWAS research program.
+These data measure genotypic variation existing within the single organ that serves at the primary uptake and delivery system for all the measured elements.
 Gene expression was measured from mature roots from a collection of 46 genotypically diverse maize inbreds.
 See Materials and Methods for details on building these networks.

 Table 1